chip-8/extensions/README.md

 * The memory is limited to 4K, from `000` to `FFF`.
 * The first bytes of the program were visible as ASCII characters in the HP48's file interface, and so often contain the tile of the game and author.

-## Super-CHIP 1.0
+## SUPER-CHIP 1.0

-Created by Erik Bryntse in 1991 for the HP48 graphing calculators, based on CHIP-48.
+Created by Erik Bryntse in 1991 for the HP 48S and HP 48SX graphing calculators, based on CHIP-48.
 [It was announced on comp.sci.handhelds May 16, 1991](https://groups.google.com/d/topic/comp.sys.handhelds/RuzVNccds2Q/discussion) (with [an errata](https://groups.google.com/d/topic/comp.sys.handhelds/fPUzuAkDdVs/discussion)).
-Also known as SUPER-CHIP, SCHIP and S-CHIP.
+Also known as SCHIP and S-CHIP.

 Adds a high-resolution mode of 128 x 64 as well as persistent memory in the HP48's "RPL" memory.